NikhilMukraj/spiking-neural-networks/README.md

   - Can check accuracy of liquid state machine or stability of answer over time, similar to simple reccurent model
   - Can also check for time until convergence as a measure of learning
   - Can also check the stability of liquid as metric
+  - Could also check EEG to see if processing is similar to focused brain activity
   - Model of memory using reservoir compute and R-STDP could model effects of dopamine by modulating relevant R-STDP parameters and modulating the neuron parameters as well, could also model effects of drugs by training first and the messing with modulated values
 - When done modeling memory, attempt general classification tasks with liquid state machines